-As marketers we must accept that every time we reach out to our audience, whether through email, a social post, or an ad, we are interrupting them.
-But if you can clearly articulate why it is you’re interrupting them you can transition from interruption to transaction.
-How do you do this?
-By answering four simple questions.
+As marketers, we must accept that every time we reach out to our audience, whether through an email, a social post, or an ad, we are interrupting them.
+However, an inbound marketing strategy can help minimize these interruptions and bring the leads to you.
+If you can clearly articulate why it is you’re interrupting them, you can transition from interruption to transaction with less friction.

 1. Why now?